tuxtof/labs/calm/lab6/calm_workshop_lab6.rst

 .. code-block:: bash

-  $ yum install -y zlib-dev openssl-devel sqlite-devel bzip2-devel
+  $ sudo yum install -y zlib-dev openssl-devel sqlite-devel bzip2-devel

 Remember: Albeit optional, these "handy" tools are very much required for most of the tasks that you will come across in future.
 Unless they are installed in advance, Python, during compilation, will not be able to link to them.